Surrogacy: Surrogate

-Other human rights activists express concern over the conditions under which gestational carriers are kept by surrogacy clinics which exercise much power and control over the process of surrogate pregnancy.
-Isolated from friends and family and required to live in separate surrogacy hostels on the pretext of ensuring consistent prenatal care, it is argued that gestational carriers may face psychological challenges that cannot be offset by the (limited) economic benefits of surrogacy.
+Other human rights activists express concern over the conditions under which many gestational carriers are kept by surrogacy clinics which exercise much power and control over the process of surrogate pregnancy.
+Isolated from friends and family and required to live in separate surrogacy hostels on the pretext of ensuring consistent prenatal care, it is argued that gestational carriers may face psychological challenges that cannot be offset by the economic benefits of surrogacy.
 Other psychological issues are noted, such as the implications of gestational carriers emotionally detaching themselves from their babies in anticipation of birth departure.

 Some argue that women in developing countries are particularly vulnerable to exploitation from surrogacy.
 Decisions cannot be defined as involving agency if they are driven by coercion, violence, or extreme poverty, which is often the case with women in developing countries who pursue surrogacy due to economic need or aggressive persuasion from their husbands.
 While opponents of this stance argue that surrogacy provides a much-needed source of revenue for women facing poverty in developing countries, others purport that the lack of legislation in such countries often leads to much of the profit accruing to middlemen and commercial agencies rather than the gestational carriers themselves.
 Supporters of surrogacy have argued to mandate education of gestational carriers regarding their rights and risks through the process in order to both rectify the ethical issues that arise and to enhance their autonomy.
-Both opponents and supporters of surrogacy have agreed that implementing international laws on surrogacy can limit the social justice issues that gestational carriers face in transnational surrogacy.
+Both opponents and supporters of surrogacy generally agree that implementing international laws on surrogacy can limit the social justice issues that gestational carriers face in transnational surrogacy.

 Some argue that commercial surrogacy strips birthmothers of their natural rights.
 Most countries consider the birthmother to be the legal mother unless she freely chooses to put her child up for adoption (without coercion or payment).
 When a woman elects to use a donor egg to become pregnant, she is not the biological mother, but is still considered the legal mother because she is the birthmother; similarly, a surrogate is still the birthmother even if she was paid to use a donor egg.
 Some argue that birth mothers cannot be coerced (or paid) to relinquish their custody of the child they bore (though any birthmother might need to share custody with another).
-It has been argued that under laws of countries where surrogacy falls under the umbrella of adoption, commercial surrogacy can be considered problematic as payment for adoption is unethical.
+It has been argued that under laws of countries where surrogacy falls under the umbrella of adoption, commercial surrogacy can be considered problematic as it constitutes payment for adoption.

+Some labor union activists argue that the harms on surrogates of surrogacy can be reduced by treating it as a form of work, which enables surrogates to use labor action like surrogacy strikes.